MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     ???     ?????~???
     wolf(?)
 P3SG:howl[~HAB(?)]
-    '(The/A) wolf howls', or 'Wolves howl'
+    'The wolf howls', or 'Wolves howl'

     ???        ???     ?????~???
     last.month wolf(?)
 P3SG:howl[~HAB(?)]
-    'Last month, (the/a) wolf would howl', not *'Last month, wolves howl (as a general truth)'
+    'Last month, the wolf would howl', not *'Last month, wolves howl (as a general truth)'

 #### A.B.C.
 Inchoative aspect